 This state grant is designed to assist black students who need financial assistance to cover in-state tuition and fees.
 Priority is given to first-time students enrolling the fall semester.
 STUDENT MUST HAVE FILED THE FREE APPLICATION FOR STUDENT ASSISTANCE (FAFSA) to be considered.
 Walters State Community College must receive the results from this application before an award can be made.
 A separate application for this grant must be submitted to receive consideration.
-Applications are available in the Minority Development Office (CCEN-119C).
+Applications are available in the office of Minority Student Recruitment (CCEN-210C).